 Semester in Qatar (SiQ)

-Northwestern University in Qatar invites Evanston students from the School of Communication and the Medill School to spend a semester in Doha, Qatar, on Northwestern’s international campus.
+Northwestern University in Qatar invites Evanston students from the School of Communication, the Medill School, and Weinberg College of Arts & Sciences to spend a semester in Doha, Qatar, on Northwestern’s international campus.

 With this chance to experience the Middle East’s exciting growth, students will gain a firsthand familiarity with a region that is increasingly important in the global development of architecture, education, culture, health, sports and media.